-On your teflex sheet, lay the spiralized noodles down (you want these to be linguini thickness, since they shrink considerably when dehydrated).
+3. On your Teflex sheet, lay the spiralized noodles down (you want these to be linguine thickness, since they shrink considerably when dehydrated).

-Sprinkle the onion over the top and dehydrate at 105 degrees for at least 12 hours, or until very crisp.
+5. Sprinkle the onion over the top and dehydrate at 105 Fahrenheit for at least 12 hours, or until very crisp.

 Click the button below to download the printable PDF.